tpsinnem/fab/README.md

 ---------------------------------

-Here are the traits, larger arities probably to come.
+Here are the traits; larger arities probably to come.
 I haven't used Scala macros yet, but if there'd be some nice way of using them to create these automatically, clues are welcome.